What is Milkywire?

 How does Milkywire drive donations to impact organizations?

-Milkywire helps organizations get funding through private and corporate donations, either via monthly subscriptions or one-time donations.
-Both companies and private individuals can support impact organizations directly, or donate to our impact funds, which encompass organizations working under a specific theme.
+Milkywire helps organizations get funding through private and corporate donations.
+Companies and private individuals can support our "impact funds," which encompass initiatives driven by organizations working under a specific theme.

 What types of initiatives does Milkywire represent?